basavraj-chinagundi/basavraj-chinagundi.github.io/_pages/about.md

   - /about.html
 ---

-I am a junior year student at Thapar University where I am a part of the Rana Research Group which focusses on core AI,ML solutions.
+I am a junior year undergrad student at Thapar University where I am a part of the Rana Research Group which focusses on core AI,ML solutions.
 I'm currently advised by Prof. [Prashant Singh Rana](https://www.psrana.com/).
 My current research interests include Deep Learning, Computer Vision, and Natural Language Processing.

 Publications